 MSc in Applied Behaviour Analysis

 Rhian has attended multiple specialist training sessions and conferences, including a 10-day Summer Institute at the Carbone Clinic.
-Last year she was asked to present her research at the Association for Behavioural Analysis International (ABAI) Annual Convention in Denver, May 2017.
+She was asked to present her research at the Association for Behavioural Analysis International (ABAI) Annual Convention in Denver, May 2017.
 Rhian is currently working towards her Board Certification.

 Rhian’s passion lies with learning and teaching individuals with autism – she loves how they teach her as much as she teaches them.